xabierblanch/PCStacking/README.md

 Contact: xabierblanch@gmail.com<br/>
 Publication: https://www.mdpi.com/2072-4292/12/8/1240

 Code developed in MATLAB to perform the PCStacking algorithm on point clouds.
-The code is developed for a particular case, some modifications will be necessary.
+The basic principle of the PCstacking algorithm is straightforward: it computes the median of the Z coordinates of each point for multiple photogrammetric models to give a resulting point cloud with a greater precision than any of the individual point cloud.

 * More information is detailed in the [article](https://www.mdpi.com/2072-4292/12/8/1240)

+Codes developed as part of a doctoral research at Universtiy of Barcelona (PhD).
+All these codes are developed for a particular case, some modifications will be necessary.
+If you use these codes or if they inspire you in your work, please share it with me :D (And cite it correctly).

 How to cite:
 -----